seanorourke7/taped/README.md

 The idea is to bring Luca more engagement from his fans and build a community that will purchase form the brand and build brand loyalty through regular blog posts and social media updates which will all funnel potential customers to the store by linking to the site at every opportunity.

+There are sponsorship opportunities as each post has a "Location" and "Equiptment Used" model field for highlighting skateparks and equiptment that may have been sponsered.

-Once on the site the customer will have all the content that features on the socials so will be more likely to stay on the site longer.
+Once on the site the customer will have similar content to that on the socials so will be more likely to stay on the site longer.
 This will encourage interaction and ultimatley lead to customers making a purchase.

 LucaTaped provides easy Admin functionality for the business owner with an accessible, easy-use Admin access to manage inventory.
-The additional frontend forms allows the business owner to make quick and easy changes, Add/Edit/Delete Products and publish new articles to the blog.
+The additional frontend forms allows the business owner to make quick and easy changes, Add/Edit/Delete Products, mark Products as on sale and publish new articles to the blog.

 # UX/UI - User Experience/User Interface